Lens defects, part V: Control ring malfunction

 And even though lens manufacturers have spent decades perfecting the designs of lenses and the compounds used for lubrication, these lubricants cannot remain stable indefinitely.
 Thermal stress, constant motion, and even gravity slowly moves lubricants away from where they should be, thereby not only (potentially) wreaking havoc elsewhere, but also lessening the amount of lubrication on the helicoid.
 Dust and other small particles enter the lens, get stuck in the lubricant and (minutely, but accumulatively) change its viscosity.
 Lastly, few lubricants remain chemically stable decade after decade.
 Instead they may start to dry out or crystallise and loose viscosity…

 At the end of this exposure to dust, elements and the tooth of time, the lubricant is as thick-flowing as oatmeal, and stops lubricating as it should.
-As a result, you will have a focus ring which does not move as smoothly as it should, and might even be stuck solid.
+As a result, you will have a focus ring that does not move as smoothly as it should, and might even be stuck solid.

 In this respect, the lubricant has some cement-like properties (and I mean the cement used to make concrete, not lens glue/cement), in that once lubricating properties are lost, the longer a lens is left unused (the lubricant is left ‘unstirred’), the more solid the lubricant may go.
-You may pick up a lens which is almost stuck solid, you start (carefully) turning the focusing ring and with every turn it feels a bit lighter, until you’re happy with the lens and think you dodged the price of a CLA.
+You may pick up a lens that is almost stuck solid, you start (carefully) turning the focusing ring and with every turn it feels a bit lighter, until you’re happy with the lens and think you dodged the price of a CLA.
 Then you leave the lens unused for a couple of days/weeks, and when you pick it up again, the lens is again as stuck as it was when you bought it.

 This is typical for legacy lenses you pick up from a garage sale or find in an attic.
 After the lubricant has already deteriorated, it has then been left unused for long.